dobval/youtube2x/README.md

 ### Firefox

+I prefer to add it as a temporary addon because it is easier:

+1. Enter `about:debugging` in the URL bar.
+2. Click on *This Firefox*.
+3. Click on *Load Temporary Add-on*.

-Follow these steps to load your local addon in Firefox:
+However here is another way to install the local addon in Firefox:

 1. Navigate to `about:config` in Firefox.
 2. Set `xpinstall.signatures.required` to `false`.
 This allows the installation of unsigned addons.